Back to Scripture Treasury

 Romans 10:15 is one of Scripture's clearest texts because St. Paul does not treat preaching as the spontaneous public right of whoever feels inwardly convinced.
 He asks how men shall preach unless they be sent.
 Mission therefore precedes public ministry.
 The preacher is not self-issued.
 He is sent.

 This matters because is not a marketplace of private operators.
 Truth is proclaimed within an order Christ established.
 The minister is not sovereign over his own mission.
 He receives it.
+St. Paul does not ask whether the preacher is passionate, effective, or admired.
+He asks whether he has been sent.
+The question is severe because it protects souls from being ruled by whatever voice happens to sound strong.

 Sending Is Ecclesial, Not Merely Psychological